YWCA USA

-YWCA USA is a 501(c)(3) non-profit orgnization and the American division of the YWCA.
+YWCA USA is a 501(c)(3) non-profit organization and the American division of the YWCA.
 It is headquartered in Washington, D.C., and focuses on women's empowerment.
 The organization additionally aims for the promotion of peace, justice, freedom, and dignity.

 In 2024, the organization had $16.4 million in revenue, $19 million in expenses (of which $2.1 million was for executive compensation) and $79.8 million in assets.
 YWCA USA employed 54 staff and had 19 volunteers in 2023.

 Structure

 YWCA is an organization with nearly 200 local associations across the United States.
 At YWCA's annual meeting in May 2012, a transition from the prior regional structure to a national federated structure was approved, followed by the adoption of new bylaws in November 2012.

 YWCA's Local Associations are separate and independent 501(c)(3) organizations with their own Board of Directors, staffing and budget.